extism/proposals/EIP-002-module-namespace-for-host-functions.md

 Having picked `env` for convenience (and possible lack of support for alternatives), we now need to pick a more specialized name to maintain compatibility across different types of WebAssembly applications.

 It now makes sense to use `extism:env` - a component-model friendly, namespace for Extism host functions.
+User-defined host functions will also be placed in the
+`extism:env` namespace by default.

 ## Considerations